john-carroll-sw/pdf_to_json_extractor_gpt4vision/README.md

 * Suggest providing the model with a schema and prompt specific to the type of document being processed. i.e, if it's a document specific to a certain industry, country, language, jargon,

-* If it's a crash report document, prompt the model to extract the fields from a crash report, describe the layout, sections and fields, as well as how to best read the document.
+* If it's a DMV document, prompt the model to extract the fields from a DMV, describe the layout, sections and fields, as well as how to best read the document.

-* If it's a lease document, prompt the model explaining that it's a lease document, describe the sections and layout of the document.
+* If it's a medical document, prompt the model explaining that it's a medical document, describe the sections and layout of the document.

 ## 3) Pre-Processing of Images